Why Does HRV Matter for Older Adults?

 Normal sleep changes: - Less deep sleep, more light sleep - Earlier wake times (circadian shift) - More nighttime awakenings - These changes affect overnight HRV readings

-Optimizing sleep for HRV: - Consistent sleep and wake times (critical) - Cool, dark sleeping environment - Limit fluids in evening (balance with hydration) - Avoid screens before bed - Morning light exposure helps set circadian rhythm
+Optimizing sleep for HRV (see HRV and Sleep for more): - Consistent sleep and wake times (critical) - Cool, dark sleeping environment - Limit fluids in evening (balance with hydration) - Avoid screens before bed - Morning light exposure helps set circadian rhythm

 Medical considerations: - Sleep apnea more common with age (significantly lowers HRV) - Medications can affect sleep and HRV - Discuss persistent sleep issues with provider - Treating sleep apnea often dramatically improves HRV